Inference in Difference-in-Differences: How Much Should We Trust in Independent Clusters?: Introduction

-We consider a setting in which the spatial correlation follows a linear factor model, which we show below that allows for a rich variety of spatial correlation structures, and relaxes the usual assumption that errors are independent across clusters.\footnote{More generally, we can think of such linear factor model as an approximation to more complex models for the spatial correlation.} The main insight is that the relevant spatial correlation for DID models reflects the spatial correlation of unobserved variables that affect the outcome variable after we control for the time- and group-invariant unobservables.
-As a consequence, we show in Section \ref{problem} that, when we consider the two-way fixed effect (TWFE) estimator, inference ignoring spatial correlation becomes more problematic when \emph{both} (i) the second moment of the difference between the pre- and post-treatment averages of common factors is large relative to the variance of the same difference for the idiosyncratic shocks, \emph{and} (ii) the distribution of factor loadings has different expected values for treated and control groups.\footnote{A contemporaneous paper by \cite{Morgan} shows that spatial correlation may lead to over-rejection in ``persistence'' regressions.
-Our papers differ in that we focus on the conditions in which spatial correlation generates problems in DID models. } When at least one of these conditions does not hold, the time and/or group fixed effects would absorb most of the relevant spatial correlation.
-This can substantially attenuate the spatial correlation problem, making inference ignoring spatial correlation more reliable.
-We also consider the conditions in which inference ignoring spatial correlation remains reliable for different estimators, such as the first-difference estimator and the estimators proposed by \cite{chaisemartin2018twoway}, \cite{clement2}, and \cite{Pedro} for settings with heterogeneous treatment effects.
-We show that the conditions in which spatial correlation significantly affects inference depend crucially on the choice of the estimator.
-While we focus on a model-based approach to uncertainty, we show in Appendix \ref{appendix_design} that our conclusions remain valid if we consider design-based uncertainty.
+Given that correcting for spatial correlation is not always feasible, we consider the consequences of ignoring spatial correlation in DID applications.
+We analyze a setting in which the spatial correlation follows a linear factor model, which allows for a rich variety of spatial correlation structures.
+We show in Section \ref{problem} that, in a setting with no variation in treatment timing, inference ignoring spatial correlation becomes more problematic when \emph{both} (i) the variance of the difference between the pre- and post-treatment averages of common shocks is large relative to the variance of the same difference for the idiosyncratic shocks, \emph{and} (ii) the distribution of factor loadings has different expected values for treated and control units.
+When at least one of these conditions does not hold, the time and/or unit fixed effects would absorb most of the relevant spatial correlation.
+This provides novel insights on the settings in which spatial correlation should lead to more or less distortions for inference in DID applications.
+In particular, we show that details such as the time frame used in the estimation, the choice of the treated and control groups, and the choice of the estimator, are key determinants of distortions due to spatial correlation.